Would it be OK for a lawyer to make the following marketing statement on his or her Facebook page?

 In this case, attorney Horace Hunter was running his own blog on his own website discussing his own court cases he himself handled on behalf of various clients.
 Should not be any problems there at all, correct?

 So, how can an attorney avoid all the pitfalls and still communicate via social networks effectively?
-Or, maybe, attorneys should stay away from the social media all together?
+Or, maybe, attorneys should stay away from social media altogether?

 Truth is that attorneys simply cannot afford to ignore modern technology.